hl7-eu/base-r5/input/pagecontent/downloads.md

 These files should be the first choice whenever generating any implementation artifacts since they contain all of the rules about what makes these profiles valid.
 Implementers will still need to be familiar with the content of the specification and profiles that apply in order to make a conformant implementation.
 See the overview on [validating FHIR profiles and resources]({{ site.data.fhir.path }}validation.html).

-There are also specific packages for the R4 and R4B FHIR specifications:
+There is also a specific package for the R5 FHIR specifications:

 #### R5-specific NPM Package and Definitions